Codecademy/docs/content/postgresql/concepts/positional-parameters/positional-parameters.md

   - 'paths/design-databases-with-postgresql'
 ---

-Positional parameters in PostgreSQL are used within prepared statements and dynamic SQL queries to represent placeholders for values that will be supplied later during execution.These placeholders are denoted by `$1`, `$2`, etc., indicating their position in the parameter list.
-When the query or prepared statement is executed, the positional parameters are replaced with actual values based on their order and the supplied values.
+In PostgreSQL, **Positional Parameters** are placeholders denoted by `$1`, `$2`, etc., and are commonly used within prepared statements and dynamic SQL queries.
+During execution, these placeholders are replaced with actual values according to their specified order.

 ## Example